Trusted WordPress tutorials, when you need them most.

 For more details, see our article on how to add better custom notifications in WordPress.

-How to Improve Deliverability of WordPress Email Notifications
+Bonus: Improve Deliverability of WordPress Email Notifications

-All the above tips will fail if your WordPress site fails to send email notifications or if those emails are marked spam by email providers.
+All the above tips will fail if your WordPress site fails to send email notifications or if those emails are marked as spam by email providers.

-To fix WordPress email issues and improve email deliverability, you need to install and activate the WP Mail SMTP plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+To fix WordPress email issues and improve email deliverability, you need to install and activate WP Mail SMTP because it is the best SMTP plugin for WordPress.

 WP Mail SMTP settings

-This plugin allows you to use SMTP (Simple Mail Transfer Protocol) to send emails.
+The tool allows you to use SMTP (Simple Mail Transfer Protocol) to send emails.
 SMTP is a much better and more reliable method than the default mail function used by WordPress.

 Choose Other SMTP as mailer